haacked/haacked.com/_posts/archived/2004-08-20-moving-my-photos-off-of-ofoto.aspx.markdown

 ---
 layout: post
-title: "Moving My Photos Off Of Ofoto"
+title: Moving My Photos Off Of Ofoto
 date: 2004-08-20 -0800
 comments: true
 disqus_identifier: 956
 categories: []
+redirect_from: "/archive/2004/08/19/moving-my-photos-off-of-ofoto.aspx/"
 ---

 I received an email from [Ofoto](http://www.ofoto.com/) with the subject line **"Your Ofoto images will be deleted on September 30, 2004"**.
 Yeah, that got my attention.
 According to the email, your account